pagkly/Zed/Investopedia3/Equity Capital Market (ECM) Definition.md

 ### Key Takeaways

--   Equity Capital Markets (ECM) refers to a broad network of financial institutions, channels, and markets that together assist companies to raise capital.
+-   Equity [[Capital Markets What You Should Know|Capital Markets]] (ECM) refers to a broad network of financial institutions, channels, and markets that together assist companies to raise capital.
 -   ECM consists of two types of markets: primary equity markets, a place for raising money from private placement and the primary public market, and secondary equity markets, which consist primarily of public and OTC markets.

 ## Advantages/Disadvantages of Raising Capital in Equity Markets